visgl/hubble.gl/modules/core/docs/encoder/jpeg-sequence-encoder.md

 # JPEGSequenceEncoder

-A photo sequence encoder that inherits [TarEncoder]().
+A photo sequence encoder that inherits [FrameEncoder](/modules/core/docs/encoder/frame-encoder).
 Saves each frame as a photo contained in a `".tar"` archive.

+## Constructor

+Construction of the encoder class is not required.
+Refer to [DeckAdapter.render](/modules/core/docs/deck-adapter#render) for usage.
+The constructor accepts a `FrameEncoderSettings` object.

 ## FrameEncoderSettings

-In addition to the top level [FrameEncoderSettings](/docs/encoder), these settings are available under the `jpeg` namespace.
+In addition to the top level [FrameEncoder](/modules/core/docs/encoder/frame-encoder) settings, these settings are available under the `jpeg` namespace.

 * `quality` - See member note.
 Defaults to 0.8.

 ## Members